mpv-player/mpv/DOCS/man/en/vo.rst

     slice-height=<0-...>
         Number of lines copied to texture in one piece (default: 0).
 0 for whole image.

-        *NOTE*: If YUV colorspace is used (see `yuv` suboption), special rules
-        apply: If the decoder uses slice rendering (see ``--no-slices``), this setting has no effect, the size of the slices as provided by the decoder is used.
-If the decoder does not use slice rendering, the default is 16.
     sw
         Continue even if a software renderer is detected.